Leonardo da Vinci's Vineyard

-Leonardo da Vinci's Vineyard is a vineyard the Duke of Milan, Ludovico Maria Sforza best known as Ludovico il Moro, gave as a gift to Leonardo da Vinci in 1498 while he was working on the painting of Last Supper in the nearby refectory of the cathedral and Dominican convent of Santa Maria delle Grazie.
+Leonardo da Vinci's Vineyard is a vineyard that the Duke of Milan, Ludovico Maria Sforza, best known as Ludovico il Moro, gave as a gift to Leonardo da Vinci in 1498 while he was working on the painting of The Last Supper in the nearby refectory of the cathedral and Dominican convent of Santa Maria delle Grazie.
 It was a gesture to give credit for the many admirable works Leonardo had been creating for the Duke.